ajithk444/CentrePointWebAPIDemo/README.md

 This repository contains a C# implementation of the Study Admin API tester applicaiton.
 The application targets the .NET Framework version 4.5 and utilizes Microsoft's Windows Forms technology.
-The graphical user interface allows users to easily test requests and responses against our Study Admin API.
+The graphical user interface allows users to easily test requests and responses against the Study Admin API.

 Study Admin API Documentation
 ==========================